letsencrypt/cp-cps/CP-CPS.md

 ### 3.2.1 Method to prove possession of private key

-Applicants are required to prove possession of the Private Key corresponding to the Public Key in a Certificate request by signing the CSR provided to the Finalize method of the ACME Protocol defined in RFC 8555, Section 7.4.
+Applicants are not required to prove possession of the Private Key corresponding to the Public Key in their Certificate request.
+Per Section 7.4 of RFC 8555, Applicants are required to submmit a CSR containing their desired Public Key and with a valid signature to the ACME Finalize method, but this does not prove possession of the corresponding Private Key because CSRs are not confidential.

 ### 3.2.2 Authentication of organization identity